 For the first few weeks I was given the time I needed to learn and get up to speed with the product.

-Also, I used my previous knowledge of Python and JupyterLab in an integration project with ReGraph and wrote a blog post about it.
+Also, I used my previous knowledge of Python and JupyterLab in an integration project with ReGraph and wrote a blog post about it (find it here).
 There were lots of interesting graph visualization product enhancements and smaller projects too.

 How long before you were trusted with production code?